 All companies that have assets or receive income in Norway must submit an annual tax return.
 This annual tax return must include, an extract of accounts related to the company’s Norwegian turnover/activity.

-From 1 January 2017, if a company is registered in the Norwegian tax registry, the obligation to file a corporate tax return is mandatory.
+If a company is registered in the Norwegian tax registry, the obligation to file a corporate tax return is mandatory.
 This obligation is mandatory, even in cases where a company disputes its obligation to pay tax to Norway.

 Extracts of accounts

 Extract of accounts, showing the accounting figures for the activity in Norway, must be enclosed with the tax return.
 All income related to the Norwegian activity must be included.
 It is also important to include all costs directly related to the activity in Norway.
-If you have indirect costs, such as overheads and administration, a portion of the costs may be allocated.to the Norwegian activity and deductible against Norwegian turnover.
+If you have indirect costs, such as overheads and administration, a portion of the costs may be allocated to the Norwegian activity and deductible against Norwegian turnover.

-A new tax administration law from 2017
+The tax administration law from 2017

 Prior to the fiscal tax year 2016, it was the tax administration’s job to audit the filed tax return and determine how much tax the company should pay.